 - Open to full-time incoming freshmen, transfer students, and continuing students

-- Pell-eligible with an Expected Family Contribution (EFC) of $0
+- Pell-eligible with an Expected Family Contribution (EFC) up to $3,000

 - Be a member of or intend to join an honors program